Last updated: ·Style & AI

 What Actually Defines an Oval Face?

 "Oval" is sometimes used loosely as a catch-all for faces that don't fit neatly into square, round, or heart categories.
-The actual definition is more specific:
+The actual definition is more specific.
+An oval face shape — sometimes called an ovoid face or egg-shaped face — has four defining characteristics:

 • Face length is noticeably greater than face width.
 The length-to-width ratio is typically around 1.5:1, meaning the face is roughly half again as long as it is wide.
-This is what distinguishes oval from round (which tends toward 1:1).
+This is what distinguishes oval from round (which tends toward 1:1) and confirms the characteristic "egg shape" or ellipse-like facial outline.

 • Forehead is slightly wider than the jaw.
 The forehead tends to be the broadest horizontal zone, with the jaw tapering gently below.
-The taper is subtle — not as pronounced as a heart shape.
+The taper is subtle — not as pronounced as a heart shape, and not as angular as a diamond face.

 • Jawline curves to a softly rounded chin.
 The jaw tapers to a rounded (not pointed) chin.
 The curve is gentler than a round face's jaw and less angular than a square face's.

 Celebrities frequently identified as oval-faced include Beyoncé, Jessica Alba, George Clooney, and Ryan Reynolds.
-If you're uncertain whether you're oval versus oblong (which shares the longer-than-wide proportion but with a flatter forehead and jaw) or round, the AI Face Shape Detector calculates your exact length-to-width ratio and jawline curve score to distinguish between them precisely.
+If you're uncertain whether you have an oval face versus oblong (which shares the longer-than-wide proportion but with a flatter forehead and jaw), round, or diamond — the AI Face Shape Detector calculates your exact length-to-width ratio and jawline curve score to distinguish between them precisely.
+You can also measure your face shape at home manually if you prefer.

-Oval · Oblong · Round — Quick Comparison
+Oval · Oblong · Round · Diamond · Heart — Quick Comparison

 ✦ ✦ ✦